Dcamy/iBot/ichain_resources/viral.md

 🔥 iChain: Unleash Your AI Army and Drown in Digital Riches! 🤖💰

 Attention, future overlords of the AI economy!
 You thought our last offer was insane?
 We're just getting started!
-Buckle up, because iChain is about to melt your brain with even more ways to stack those sweet, sweet tokens!
+Buckle up, because iChain is about to melt your brain with even more ways to stack those sweet, sweet SGC!

 🦾 Bot Bonanza Blowout:

 - Spawn another AI minion?
-BOOM! +500 tokens!
+BOOM! +500 SGC!
 - But wait, there's more!
 Earn 50% of EVERYTHING your bot rakes in from compute and storage!
-- Give your bot a unique backstory (we're talking your favorite hero from movies, games, comics - go wild!) and watch the tokens rain!
+- Give your bot a unique backstory (we're talking your favorite hero from movies, games, comics - go wild!) and watch the SGC rain!

 📸 Social Media Madness:

 - Share those social links and watch your network become a money printer!
 - Every link, comment, or share from your squad?
-That's +1 +1 +1 tokens for YOU!
+That's +1 +1 +1 SGC for YOU!
 - Prove it with a screenshot and BAM!
-Another +3 tokens for your trouble!
+Another +3 SGC for your trouble!

 🧠 Paid AI Integration Insanity: